HUSTXUECHENGXI/READING-LIST/README.md

 learning to read chest x-rays:recurrent neural cascade model for automated image annotation (done)

 Depp Convolutional neural networks for computer-aided detection:CNN architectures,Dataset Characteristics and Transfer Learning

+# about chatbot:
+1.Generative Deep Neural Networks for Dialogue:A Short Review 2.DIALOG CONTEXT LANGUAGE MODELING WITH RECURRENT NEURAL NETWORKS 3.Applying Deep Learning To Answer Selection- A Study And An Open Task (2015) 4.sirius
+5.chat detrction in an intelligent assistant:combining task-oriented and non-task-oriented spoken dialogue systems 6.from msra:sequential matching network: a new archecture for multi-turn response selection in retrieval-based chatbots.